Namwenyo/test2/README.md

+This project was made for Database programming(CMP3872) prctical test 2. below is what was it all about:

 **Question 1: Indexing Strategies (B-trees vs Hash Indexes)**

 In this task, a simple Student Records App was created using SQLAlchemy with PostgreSQL.